supremainc/g-sdk/docs/_apis/thermal.md

 [maskDetectionLevel](#MaskDetectionLevel)
 : The sensitivity of mask detection.
 If it is __NOT_USE__, mask detection is not used.

+useDynamicROI
+: If true, dynamic ROI will be used.

+temperatureThresholdLow
+: Set the low threshold temperature in 0.01 Celsius.
+For instance, if the threshold is 32.5&deg;C, it should be 3250.

 ```protobuf
 enum CheckMode {